huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Don’t take anything personally.
 Never let any words hurt you.
 Don’t care what other people might think of you.
 If you try to please everyone—you will please no one.
-If you say YES to everyone else, you're saying NO to yourself.
+Never try to impress people you don’t like.

 Think deeply.
+Think independently.
 Think in a different time frame, horizon, scale, and dimension.
+Think long term.